Tomaeto/mh4udb-springboot/README.md

 # mh4udb-springboot
-MH4UDB Program written in Java with Spring Boot
+MH4UDB Program written in Java with [Spring Boot](https://spring.io/projects/spring-boot)

-Utilizes local Spring Boot API to communicate with MongoDB database
+Utilizes local Spring Boot API to communicate with MongoDB database and display data for monsters from Monster Hunter 4 Ultimate.

 # To Run